 The Commission’s treatment of Christians exclusively as victims misses the extent to which these are political agents involved in a long-term revolutionary struggle.
 Christianity is presented as “a serious threat since it ideologically challenges the official personality cult and provides a platform for social and political organization and interaction outside the state realm” (COI: 264).
 This is probably true, but it misses the crucial point: religious organizations seeking to proselytize the DPRK often consider the DPRK leadership to be an ‘evil’ entity that is the fundamental obstacle to a return to a ‘Jerusalem of the East’ in Pyongyang and reunified Korea with a strong Christian character.
 In Western popular discourse, religious (Muslim) fundamentalists seeking to impose their religion on a secular government are typically called “terrorists.”

 Consider the case of Robert Park.
 His Forbes article, “A Srebrenica-Esque Massacre Has Recently Taken Place In North Korea’s Killing Fields,” declares the execution of “perhaps tens of thousands” of political prisoners based on the closing of Camp 22 (Park 2013).
-His bio at the end of the article describes him as “a former prisoner of conscience and human rights activist”, published in the Washington Post, Asia Times, among many others (Ibid).
+His bio at the end of the article describes him as “a former prisoner of conscience and human rights activist”, published in the WP, Asia Times, among many others (Ibid).
 There is no hint of his radical evangelical beliefs.
 In a sermon apparently directed to hundreds of fellow pasteurs in South Korea, for example, Park literally screamed to his audience that without “intervention” to stop this ongoing “Holocaust” against Christians perpetrated by the most brutal regime in history, God will bring an “unparalleled catastrophe” to South Korea (Park 2012).
 He appeals to the Old Testament to argue for literally suicidal violence against ‘the regime’ as the truly Christian position (Ibid).
 Christian evangelicals are diverse and cannot be painted with a single brush (Han 2013: 537), but there are certainly a significant number of evangelical agents that do (or would, if they could,) pose a material threat to the DPRK government beyond ideological competition in the same sense as fundamentalist Islam in the West.

 Violations Against Perceived Hostile Persons Outside Detention Facilities: Executions in the DPRK.
 The Commission appears to vastly exaggerate the frequency of executions in the DPRK as a whole.
 The Commission concludes that “a large number of persons are executed every year in the DPRK”, such that “[a]lmost every citizen of the DPRK has become a witness to an execution, because they are often performed publicly in central places” with people, including children, forced to attend (COI: 827).
 The COI Press Release (2014a) quotes the COI: “Public executions and enforced disappearance […] serve as the ultimate means to terrorise the population into submission” (COI: 1214).